Ascorbic acid; Dehydroascorbic acid

 Vitamin C is needed for the growth and repair of tissues in all parts of your body.
 It is used to:

-- Form an important protein used to make skin, tendons, ligaments, and blood vessels
+- Form an important protein called collagen, used to make skin, tendons, ligaments, and blood vessels

 - Heal wounds and form scar tissue